AnnaWijetunga/evergoal-frontend/README.md

 # Evergoal (front end)

-Evergoal was built using a Rails API back end, which the front end, built with Javascript (React/Redux), communicates with.
+Evergoal was built using a Rails API back end, which the front end, built with React and Redux, communicates with.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).